 There is a demand across the country for skilled and qualified technicians, and employers increasingly need committed, well trained and enthusiastic workers.
-Laboratory technicians work in a wide range of organisations, including but not exclusively, chemical, primary and secondary pharmaceutical, biotechnology, formulated products, nuclear companies; and analytical science services.
-A laboratory technician may carry out both routine and one-off laboratory testing and perform a variety of technical support functions across the organisation.
-In any context working safety and ethically is paramount and many companies operate under highly regulated conditions because of the need to control the quality and safety of products, for example medicines.
+Laboratory Technicians work in a wide range of organisations, including but not exclusively, chemical, primary and secondary pharmaceutical, biotechnology, formulated products, nuclear companies and analytical science services.
+A Laboratory Technician may carry out both routine and one-off laboratory testing and perform a variety of technical support functions across the organisation.
+In any context, working safely and ethically is paramount and many companies operate under highly regulated conditions because of the need to control the quality and safety of products, for example medicines.
 Laboratory technicians are expected to work both individually and as part of a laboratory team.
 They are able to work with minimum supervision, taking responsibility for the quality and accuracy of the work that is undertaken.
 They are proactive in finding solutions to problems and identifying areas for improving the business.

 Qualifications and End Point Assessment Information

-BTEC 120 credit Level 3 Diploma in Applied Science (QCF).
+BTEC 120 credit Level 3 Diploma in Applied Science.

 NVQ Level 3 LATA (with vocational competence evaluation log and behaviours evaluation log completed alongside).